dragonflypl/web-wiki/angular-performance.md

 How to improve performance:

+- use digest instead of apply
+- More DOM manipulation in Directives (e.g. swich classes in onclick event, without watchers) link function
+- use ng-if in favour of ng-show/hide
 - use classList
 - use track by (by default is uses `$watchCollection` and reference identity) in ngRepeat
 - debounce ng-model with ng-model-options